TouK/nussknacker/docs/scenarios_authoring/Intro.md

 * create boolean expression (for example in filters) based on logical or relational (equal, greater than, etc) operators
-* access, query and manipulate fields of the incoming data record
+* access, query and manipulate fields of the data record
 * format data records written to sinks
 * provide helper functions like date and time, access to system variables
 * and many more.